qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 You need the following software installed:

-* git
+* Git
 * Docker
 * docker-compose
 * Node.js

 ## Setup

-To run the example code, clone the [qlik-oss/core-data-loading](https://github.com/qlik-oss/core-data-loading) git repository.
+To run the example code, clone the [qlik-oss/core-data-loading](https://github.com/qlik-oss/core-data-loading) Git repository.
 Check out the repo documentation to get familiar with the content and structure.

 Only one instance of Qlik Associative Engine is needed and it is started with all necessary data files mounted.